Our Science – Hinrichs Website

-T cell therapy can completely and durably eradicate certain advanced malignancies, including melanoma and Epstein-Barr virus (EBV)-associated cancers.
-Application of this treatment modality is expanding as a result of advances in genetic engineering that permit transfer of tumor specificity to any T cell through genes encoding tumor-specific T cell receptors (TCR) or chimeric antigen receptors (CAR).
+T cell therapy can eradicate certain advanced malignancies, including melanoma and Epstein-Barr virus (EBV)-associated cancers.
+Application of this treatment modality is expanding as a result of advances in genetic engineering that permit transfer of tumor specificity to any T cell through genes encoding tumor-specific T antigen receptors (T cell receptors (TCR) or chimeric antigen receptors (CAR)).
 These genetically modified cells can recognize tumors and can mediate cancer regression in patients.
 Targeting of shared tumor/self antigens with this strategy can induce tumor responses but has been limited by autoimmune toxicities.
-Our group is working to extend cellular therapies to cancers that express antigens that are expressed by tumors but not by normal tissues.
+We are working to extend cellular therapies to cancers that express antigens that are expressed by tumors but not by normal tissues.
 Human papillomavirus (HPV)-associated cancers--virally induced malignancies that constitutively express foreign oncoproteins--are prototypical for these cancers and the focus of our present efforts.

 HPV-associated cancers occur at varied sites including the uterine cervix, oropharynx, anus, vagina, vulva, and penis.
 Metastatic disease from these malignancies is incurable, and durable palliation is rarely achieved with systemic therapies.
-Clinical trials with novel chemotherapy and targeted agents have resulted in, at best, modest gains.
-Vaccines that prevent HPV infection are available, but uptake has been less than hoped, and these vaccines do not treat established cancers.
+Clinical trials with novel chemotherapeutic and targeted agents have resulted in only modest gains.
+Vaccines can prevent HPV infection, but uptake has been less than hoped, and these vaccines do not treat established cancers.
 Thus, novel approaches for treating HPV-associated cancers are needed.

 HPV-associated cancers are rational targets for T-cell-based therapies due to their expression of the E6 and E7 oncoproteins.
-These viral antigens induce malignant transformation and are constitutively expressed by cancers but not by normal tissues.
+These viral antigens induce malignant transformation and are constitutively expressed by cancers but not by healthy tissues.
 They also contribute to the proliferation and survival of cancer cells.
 Thus, they are ideal therapeutic targets--tumor specific and functionally important.